 Sixty years ago today Edmund Hillary and Tenzing Norgay scaled the highest peak on the globe, Mt Everest.
-Hillary's first words after doing so, "We knocked the bastard off", were characteristically understated.
+After doing so, in reporting their success to expedition leader John Hunt, Hillary's first words were characteristically understated:

 Nowadays, true pioneering feats of exploration 'firsts' are becoming harder and harder to achieve.
 The poles have been reached, the highest peaks have been scaled, the largest rivers have been traced to their source, the globe has been circumnavigated by almost every conceivable mode of transport possible, and all four corners of the earth have been mapped and charted.

 In 1953 however, it was a different story.
 Mt Everest stood unconquered and was considered one of the truly great feats of physical endurance and adventure yet to be achieved.

 In the 60 years since Hillary and Tenzing first stood atop the world, much recognition and many plaudits and honours came their way.
 Such is the way with many truly great achievements; accolades are bestowed on individuals who whilst they are fully deserving of them, it must be remembered they are representatives of what was a collective effort of a larger team behind them.
 This is certainly the case in the story of the 1953 Everest Expedition, a story which deserves celebration and inspection as an excellent example of effective leadership, collaboration and teamwork.